zaher2016/website/_pages/community/ecosystem.md

   nav: "community"
 ---

-An important goal of the Open Data Kit community is to enable users to select suitable components from an ecosystem of complementary tools.
+An important goal of the ODK community is to enable users to select suitable components from an ecosystem of complementary tools.
 A thriving ecosystem means that organizations can use the tools that best suit their needs without worrying about vendor lock-in.

 ## ODK
 The ODK tools include Collect, Aggregate, XLSForm, Build, Briefcase, and Central.
 The shared components that enable ODK core tools to be compatible with a broad ecosystem are:
-* [ODK XForms](https://opendatakit.github.io/xforms-spec/), a low-level form specification based on XForms
+* [ODK XForms](https://getodk.github.io/xforms-spec/), a low-level form specification based on XForms
 * [XLSForm](http://xlsform.org), a high-level Excel-based form specification
-* [OpenRosa APIs](https://docs.opendatakit.org/openrosa/), APIs for how ODK clients talk to ODK servers
+* [OpenRosa APIs](https://docs.getodk.org/openrosa/), APIs for how ODK clients talk to ODK servers
-* [ODK JavaRosa](https://github.com/opendatakit/javarosa), a Java library that processes ODK XForms
+* [ODK JavaRosa](https://github.com/getodk/javarosa), a Java library that processes ODK XForms
 * [pyxform](https://github.com/xlsform/pyxform), a Python library that converts XLSForms into ODK XForms

 The ecosystem members who openly collaborate to grow this ecosystem are: